CERBSim/webgpu/README.md

 python3 -m jupyter notebook example.ipynb
 ```

-Note that your browser needs WebGPU support, you can verify that by opening the [webgpureport](https://webgpureport.org) website.
+Note that your browser needs WebGPU support, you can verify that by opening the [WebGPU Report](https://webgpureport.org) website.
 See [here](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) for more information about the current status and needed settings.